Jolak5/kanban-copy/books/books_with_es6.md

   - See the article [Get the current date and time](https://moment.github.io/luxon/#/tour?id=get-the-current-date-and-time).
 Your task here is to use a new tool effectively with little externally curated support.
 Exactly as you will do in your future job.

 - **You need to use pair-programming for this project.
 We will check the commit history to make sure that both partners have contributed code on each project.
-Therefore you need to implement the above features in all of the portfolios in your pair-programming group.**
+Therefore you need to re-created the "Awesome books" for all apps in your pair-programming group.**

 ## Code review